ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 let fred = { Id = "Fred"; IsEligible = true; IsRegistered = true } // Customer
 ```

-The F# compiler has inferred the type of the value bound to the *fred* identifier to be a Customer.
-By using the let keyword, we have bound the identifier *fred* to that instance of a Customer.
+The F# compiler has inferred the type of the value bound to the `fred` identifier to be a `Customer`.
+By using the `let` keyword, we have bound the identifier `fred` to that instance of a `Customer`.

-Another option that we have is to use the following style which is better when you have more properties to make your code easier to read:
+We can also define `fred` over multiple lines:

 ```fsharp
 let fred = {